axieinfinity/ronin-documentation/docs/bridge-operators/setup/upgrade-bridge.md

 ---
-title: Upgrade bridge operator version
+title: Upgrade bridge version
-description: Get the latest version of the node's software.
+description: Get the latest version of the bridge's software.
 ---

+## Overview

+This page describes how to get the latest version of the node's software.

+## Bridge operator

 Every bridge release is published on [GitHub](https://github.com/axieinfinity/bridge-v2/releases).
 To find the Docker